Cheap Electrician vs Quality Electrician: What You're Really Paying For

 5. Don't Pay Full Amount Upfront

-Standard payment terms:- Small jobs (under $500): Pay on completion
+Standard payment terms:- Small jobs: Pay on completion

 6. Get It In Writing